 Mom would shrug and mumble something about boys.
 “Men in this family, always so moody.
 You’ll grow out of it.”

 Still, as awful as it was, I learned the rhythm of it.
-I’d spend a month feeling terrible, three months feeling pretty good, and then a month feeling great.
+I’d spend a month or so feeling terrible, three months feeling pretty good, and then a month feeling great.

 Not just great, better than great.